SCRATCH START OR EXISTING PRACTICE?

 - Do you have enough experience (minimum of 2 years) to jump in and get things going?

 - Do you have the fortitude to succeed?
 There will be down times when you want to throw in the towel.
 You need to fight through those down times to achieve success.

 I have helped over a dozen practices get started in their new practices in the past few years.
-From finding locations to consulting on the entire set up.
-Each practice has achieved break even in less than 18 months.
-If you are on the fence on whether to do a startup, give me a call, and I can help with the analyzing your situation.
+From finding locations to consulting on the entire setup.
+Each practice has achieved break-even in less than 18 months.
+If you are on the fence on whether to do a startup, give me a call, and I can help with analyzing your situation.